Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 ## Drop Out regularization
 Drop out is a technique for regularization in deep learning.
 Most common technique for implementing dropout is the inverted technique.
-Remember during testing dropout should be deactivated.
+Remember during testing, dropout should be deactivated.
 As this can randomize your output and you don't want this.

 Other method of regularization include data augmentation but distorting training examples by maybe rotations functions.
 Also we have early stopping technique.